ioryn/crna/src/content/blog/pat-tarr-a-tribute.md

 title: A Tribute to my Mentor - Dr. Pat Tarr
 description: This article is written in recognition and appreciation of Pat's tireless work with the Calgary Reggio Network.
-She has inspired so many educators and I wanted to take this opportunity to honour her and share  impact on me.
+She has inspired so many educators and I wanted to take this opportunity to honour her and share her impact on me.
 author: Sayward Wilkinson Blanc
 date: 2024-05-04T00:00:32.832Z
 tags: